NBrown140/rpie_weather_station/README.md

 RaspberryPie weather station

-### Initial Setup
+## Initial Setup

-#### Run setup script
+### Run setup script

 `sudo sh setup.sh`

 This will install InfluxDB, Grafana, Python3 and the required python packages.
-The scirpt will also start the grafana and influx server sevices.
+The script will also start the grafana and influx server sevices.
 To be sure the services are running:

 `sudo systemctl status grafana-server`

 `sudo systemctl status influxdb`

+## Run the app
+`python3 weather_station.py`

-### Temp sensor:  DS18B20
+## Temp sensor:  DS18B20
 Uses one-wire interface
 Need to setup one-wire interface on one of the gpio pins (default is usually gpio 4):